lucascamposj/code-challenge/README.md

 This project some to do on the frontend part:

 - Connect the frontend with the backend, currently all data is mocked
-- Add card state funcionality
+- Add shopping cart state funcionality

+On the backend some improvements can be made:

+- Improve validation and constrains of requests using Hibernate
+- Generic payload and error abstractions
+- Add more endpoints